 Maria L. Baldwin Community Center is a not-for-profit organization.
 The agency is a neighborhood-based organization headed by two Co-Executive Directors.
-A Director of Children's Programs, Director of Maud Morgan Arts, Family Partnership and Advocacy Manager, and Registration Coordinator administer the Children's Programs.
+A Director of Children's Programs and Registration Coordinator administer the Children's Programs.
 The programs run with the help of a strong staff of Site Directors, Teachers, and support from Mayor's Youth, Counselors-in-Training (CITs) and Teachers-in-Training (TNTs), and interns and/or volunteers.